 In September, Thawvl featured in Boscacci’s exhibition Travelling by String at Umbrella Studio Contemporary Arts Temporary gallery, Flinders Street, Townsville.
 The video (above) created by Mark Weaver (Woven Tracks Media) accompanied the work.

-Thawvl is currently waiting for a temporary display space in Cairns before it is displayed at CIAF 2019 and then returned home to Kowanyama to go on permanent display in their new airport.
+Thawvl is currently seeking temporary display space in Cairns before it is returned home to Kowanyama to go on permanent display in their new airport.